muzkkir/CTFFriday/README.md

 ## Conclusion

 Overall, this CTF was unique for me because I learned about finding and solving the decryption logic from code.
 Also, playing this was fun with brainstorming and I appreciate the efforts of the team.
-Thanks for reading.
+Thank you for reading. :blush:

 #

 **Thank you.**

 **Husseni Muzkkir.**